 - Snip off heavily affected plant parts and remove the worst of the pests.

 - Directly Spray aphids with this DIY Organic Insecticidal Soap.
-The aphids die when sprayed… but more keep coming as their life stages mature.
+They die when sprayed… but more keep coming as their life stages mature.
 Fighting the invasion of the little fat bodied fiends is a constant pastime.

 - Pick them off with an alcohol-soaked cotton swab or wipe them off with baby wipes.